lushcodes/CV/README.md

 <div align='center'>

 # Luke Usher
+ ✉ lushcodes@gmail.com | 📱 07522242399 | 🌍 www.lushcodes.com

 ![Alt Text](https://media.giphy.com/media/Nx0rz3jtxtEre/giphy.gif)

 [Skills](#skills)  |  [Projects](#projects)  |  [Experience](#experience) | [Education](#education) | [Interests](#interests) | [Contact](#contact) | [Website](https://www.lushcodes.com)

-A musician and esports enthusiast with a penchant for logical thinking who quit his full time job of 8 years to chase a software development career.
+Recent Makers gradudate, musician and esports enthusiast with a penchant for logical thinking who quit his full time job of 8 years to chase a software development career.
 A huge believer in treating people as individuals and being able to laugh even in stressful situations!
 We're here for a good time, not a long time!
 Excelled in previous roles by successfully incorporating a creative instinct paired with a straightforward, rational approach to solving problems and improving projects.
 Forever intrigued by new technologies, seeking to understand them and a strong proponent of going against the status quo.
 Just because something came first, doesn't make it better.
 There are always improvements that can be made!
  </div>